-B12: The holder of the environmental authority must record and notify the administering authority of any emergency or incident that demonstrates non-compliance to the standard environmental conditions.
+B5: The holder of the environmental authority must record and notify the administering authority of any emergency or incident which demonstrates non-compliance with the standard environmental conditions.

-Note 39 - A notification of any emergency or incident, which demonstrates non-compliance to the standard environmental conditions cannot be used in evidence in any further action taken by the administering authority as a result of the notification.
+Note 28 - A notification of any emergency or incident, which demonstrates non-compliance to the standard environmental conditions, cannot be used in evidence in any further action taken by the administering authority as a result of the notification.

-Note 40 - To demonstrate ongoing compliance with the standard environmental conditions, complete Form 7, 'Monitoring and Record Keeping Summary'.
+Note 29 - To demonstrate ongoing compliance with the standard environmental conditions, complete Form 1, 'Monitoring and Record Keeping Summary'.
 Establish programs to monitor project activities and maintain records for review by the administrating authority.

-Note 41-To demonstrate compliance with the standard environmental conditions complete the 'Emergency Response Table' in Appendix 7.
+Note 30 - To demonstrate compliance with the standard environmental conditions complete Form 2, 'Emergency Response Table'.
 Provide and maintain appropriate emergency response equipment and inform all operational personnel, contractors and visitors of emergency response procedures.

-Note 42 - Observe the provisions and regulations under the Fire and Emergency Services Act 1990 and the

-Mining and Quarrying Safety and Health Act 1999.
+Note 31 - Observe the provisions and regulations under the Fire and Emergency Services Act 1990 and the Mining and Quarrying Safety and Health Act 1999.